pikesley/HbA1c/README.md

     heroku open

+ You should now be looking at, erm, this README

 ### Import some data

 We'll use the Heroku scheduler to run the data import job, but let's test that first.
 Do a data export from OnTrack: